 - Lack of visible search bar (mainly for e-commerce brands)

 But don’t overdo it.
 A little friction goes a long way.
-Asking probing questions in an opt-in form, or making a business email or phone number mandatory, can indeed weed out tire kickers, but it can also scare away qualified leads.
+Like what happened when MarketingSherpa tested adding one additional form field.
+That one extra field decreased conversions by a whopping 11 percent!
+Asking probing questions in an opt-in form, or making a business email or phone number mandatory, can weed out tire kickers, but it can also scare away qualified leads.

 Recently, Stripe rolled out a beautiful new website refresh.
 Most businesses aren’t nearly as big nor have the same depth and complexity as Stripe, so it was interesting to see how they removed friction from their website.
 The results speak for themselves.
 Stripe’s marketing teams did a brilliant job of reducing complexity by only displaying content when requested.
 Everything else remains neatly tucked away.

 You should be able to accomplish many of these changes quickly and easily on your own.
-If you you need a design team to help, we’re standing by.
-It may be a decisive time to scrap your current website design and start fresh — especially if you’re updating your brand design or marketing strategies.
+If you you need a professional website design team to help, we’re standing by.